trevorsandy/povray/windows/README.md

     make unofficial versions distinguishable from each other.
 Remove the `#error` directive afterwards to proceed with the build.
 Note that if you do not do this you will get compile errors.

+    Note: If you are building in a Git local workspace, we recommend you run `git update-index --skip-workspace source/base/build.h`.
+This will keep your changes to the file from being included in a commit, or overwritten in a pull or reset, while still allowing you to pull non-conflicting updates to the file).

     By default, the GUI project is built, and the Console project is excluded.
 If you wish to generate a simple console version of